PredictionWagers/v1.0/README.md

 For example, if you enter a wager for $.03 that pays 50% profit, then you will receive $.01 profit (instead of $.015).
 11. The app creator shall receive a 1.5% transaction fee from each deposit.
 For example, a net deposit of $1I shall require a gross deposit of $.015.

-The <b>Prediction Wagers</b> dApp and user interface were created by an anonymous author, and are publicly accessible.
-They can be run from any server, so this Github user is not responsible or liable for their usage.
+The <b>Prediction Wagers</b> app was created by an anonymous author, and is publicly accessible.
+It can be run from any server, so this Github user is not responsible or liable for its usage.
 Please see the [Terms of Use](https://predictionwagers.github.io/v1.0/TermsOfUse.htm) for more information.